 Probably the most iconic place to view sunset in the entire city the Lincoln Memorial Reflecting Pool offers stunning views of the Washington Monument as the sun goes down.
 If you sit at the steps of the Lincoln Memorial (located at the west side of the Reflecting Pool) you’ll be able to take in all the sights.

 Since the views fast east you’ll see the sun’s last glow hitting the Capitol and Washington Monument.

 Additionally if you walk around to the back of the Lincoln Memorial you can see the Arlington Memorial Bridge.Lincoln Memorial on Google Maps

-Sunset can be enjoyable at the Yards with its path down the Anacostia River.
-Plus there are plenty of places to eat and grab a drink at the Yards.The Yards on Google Maps
+Sunset can be enjoyable at the Yards Park with its path down the Anacostia River.
+The Yards Park bridge also makes a great backdrop for sunset.
+Plus there are plenty of places to eat and grab a drink after taking pictures at the Yards.The Yards on Google Maps

-Since the grounds around the Washington Monument are raised there are plenty of places of angles for sunset.
-This includes angles of the Lincoln Memorial, White House, and US Capitol.
+Since the grounds around the Washington Monument are elevated there are plenty of places of angles for sunset.
+If you have a telephoto lens you can capture great angles of surrounding monuments.
+That includes angles of the Lincoln Memorial, White House, and US Capitol.